Matas Vareika

-Matas Vareika (born 27 January 2000) is a Lithuanian football player who plays as a left winger for Armenian Pyunik Club and the Lithuania national team.
+Matas Vareika (born 27 January 2000) is a Lithuanian football player who plays as a left winger for Lithuanian club Žalgiris, on loan from Armenian club Pyunik, and the Lithuania national team.

 Career

 Fk Žalgiris

-On 3 March 2019 he made debut for FK Žalgiris in A Lyga against FK Palanga.
+On 3 March 2019 he made his debut for FK Žalgiris in A Lyga against FK Palanga.

 On 20 November 2023, it was announced that Vareika left Žalgiris.

 FC Hegelmann

 On 30 December 2023 he signed with Hegelmann Club.

-On 3 March 2024, Vareika made debut in A Lyga match against Transinvest.
+On 3 March 2024, Vareika made his debut in A Lyga match against Transinvest.

 FC Pyunik

 In January 2025 was broken contract with FC Hegelmann.

 On 25 February 2025 made his debut in Armenian premier League against FC Alashkert.
 In this match Vareika scored goal and Pyunik won 2–0.

+On 20 March 2026, Pyunik announced that Vareika had left the club to join Žalgiris on loan for the remainder of the year.

 International career

 Vareika made his debut for the senior Lithuania national team on 26 March 2024 in a Nations League play-out game against Gibraltar.